Kier00/Kier00/README.md

 - 👋 Hi, I’m @Kier00
 - 👀 I’m interested in anything hacking/Gamedev
-- 🌱 I’m currently learning Python/WebDev/Webhacking (Possibly Unity)
+- 🌱 I’m currently learning Python/Rust/WebDev/WebAppHacking (Possibly Unity/Godot)
 - 💞️ I’m looking to collaborate on nothing in Particular
 - 📫 How to reach me (I'm not currently looking to be reached)